A distance exponent for Liouville quantum gravity: Quantitative distance bounds

 We first note that if the lower bound of Theorem~\ref{thm-dist-bound} held for distances in $\mcl G^\ep$ rather than in $\mcl G^\ep|_{(0,1]}$ (which we expect to be the case for $\gamma \in (0,\gamma_*]$, as defined in Conjecture~\ref{conj-chi}) then the upper bound for $\chi$ would follow from Proposition~\ref{prop-kpz0}, applied with $X$ equal to a straight line, plus a similar (but easier) argument to the one used to prove Proposition~\ref{prop-ball-lower}.

 In order to extract an upper bound for $\chi$ using only the results of this paper, we would need to apply Proposition~\ref{prop-kpz0} to a set $X$ which is contained in $\eta([0,\tau])$ for an appropriate choice of time $\tau$.
 We can reduce to the case when $\tau$ is a stopping time depending only on $\eta$, viewed modulo parametrization, by similar arguments to the ones used earlier in this subsection.
 Due to our strong upper bound for distances (\eqref{eqn-dist-upper0} of Theorem~\ref{thm-dist-bound}) we only need to consider paths between points near $\eta(0)$ and $\eta(\tau)$, not between $\eta(0)$ and $\eta(\tau)$ themselves.
-Hence we would need an upper bound for the minimal Euclidean length of a curve between appropriate points of $\eta([0,\tau])$ if we restrict to curves which are contained in $\eta([0,\tau])$.
+Hence we would need an upper bound for the minimal Euclidean length of a curve $X$ between appropriate points of $\eta([0,\tau])$ which is contained in $\eta([0,\tau])$.
+We expect that such a bound can be proven using SLE estimates, but we do not carry this out here. \end{remark}